-- 2.1 Words used in this Agreement that are defined in the 2019 Physician Master Agreement have the same meaning as in the 2019 Physician Master Agreement unless otherwise defined in this Agreement. - 2.2 "this Agreement" means this document, as amended from time to time as provided herein. - 2.3 "Divisions of Family Practice" means the initiative created and supported by the General Practice Services Committee to organize physicians at the local or regional level in order to address common health care goals in their communities. - 2.4 "2019 Physician Master Agreement" means the agreement titled "2019 Physician Master Agreement" among the Government, the Doctors of BC and the MSC, dated April 1, 2019. - 2.5 The provisions of sections 1.2 to 1.8 inclusive of the 2019 Physician Master Agreement are hereby incorporated into this Agreement and shall have effect as if expressly set out in this Agreement, except those references in such sections to "this Agreement" shall herein be construed to mean this Agreement.
+- 2.1 Words used in this Agreement that are defined in the 2022 Physician Master Agreement have the same meaning as in the 2022 Physician Master Agreement unless otherwise defined in this Agreement. - 2.2 "this Agreement" means this document, as amended from time to time as provided herein. - 2.3 "Divisions of Family Practice" means the initiative created and supported by the Family Practice Services Committee to organize physicians at the local or regional level in order to address common health care goals in their communities. - 2.4 "2022 Physician Master Agreement" means the agreement titled "2022 Physician Master Agreement" among the Government, the Doctors of BC and the MSC, dated April 1, 2022. - 2.5 The provisions of sections 1.2 to 1.8 inclusive of the 2022 Physician Master Agreement are hereby incorporated into this Agreement and shall have effect as if expressly set out in this Agreement, except those references in such sections to "this Agreement" shall herein be construed to mean this Agreement.

-- 3.1 This Agreement comes into force on April 1, 2019. - 3.2 This Agreement shall be for the same term as the 2019 Physician Master Agreement and will be subject to renegotiation and/or termination pursuant to Articles 26 and 27 of the 2019 Physician Master Agreement.
+- 3.1 This Agreement comes into force on April 1, 2022. - 3.2 This Agreement shall be for the same term as the 2022 Physician Master Agreement and will be subject to renegotiation and/or termination pursuant to Articles 26 and 27 of the 2022 Physician Master Agreement.

-ARTICLE 4 - GENERAL PRACTICE SERVICES COMMITTEE
+ARTICLE 4 - FAMILY PRACTICE SERVICES COMMITTEE

-- 4.1 The parties agree that full service family practice must be encouraged and supported. - 4.2 The General Practice Services Committee shall continue under this Agreement as a vehicle for representatives of the Government, the Doctors of BC and the Society of General Practitioners to work together on matters affecting the provision of services by General Practitioners in British Columbia, including ways of providing incentives for General Practitioners to provide full service family practice and benefit patients.
-In addition to the core mandate outlined in section 8.2 of the 2019 Physician Master Agreement, the General Practice Services Committee will fulfill the specific mandate set out in this Agreement. - 4.3 The General Practice Services Committee shall be composed of six members appointed by the Government and six members appointed by the Doctors of BC. - 4.4 The General Practice Services Committee shall be co-chaired by a member chosen by the Government members and a member chosen by the Doctors of BC Board of Directors and shall appoint two of its members as vice chairs, one who shall be chosen by the Government from among the Government members and one who shall be chosen by the Doctors of BC from among the Doctors of BC members. - 4.5 Decisions of the General Practice Services Committee shall be by consensus decision.
+- 4.1 The parties agree that full service family practice must be encouraged and supported. - 4.2 The Family Practice Services Committee shall continue under this Agreement as a vehicle for representatives of the Government, the Doctors of BC and BC Family Doctors to work together on matters affecting the provision of services by Family Physicians in British Columbia, including ways of providing incentives for Family Physicians to provide full service family practice and benefit patients.
+In addition to the core mandate outlined in section 8.2 of the 2022 Physician Master Agreement, the Family Practice Services Committee will fulfill the specific mandate set out in this Agreement. - 4.3 The Family Practice Services Committee shall be composed of six members appointed by the Government and six members appointed by the Doctors of BC. - 4.4 The Family Practice Services Committee shall be co-chaired by a member chosen by the Government members and a member chosen by the Doctors of BC Board of Directors and shall appoint two of its members as vice chairs, one who shall be chosen by the Government from among the Government members and one who shall be chosen by the Doctors of BC from among the Doctors of BC members. - 4.5 Decisions of the Family Practice Services Committee shall be by consensus decision.